 So why was The Original Sound of Music tour worth it?

-Want to add in a dinner with Schnitzel and Noodle after the tour, book this combo ticket.
-Check Dates and prices below.
+Want to add in a dinner with Schnitzel and Noodle after the tour?
+This combo ticket does both.
 Free cancellation within 24 hours before the tour.

 Final Thoughts